 Challenges in Ruling Out Potential Causes of Water Pollution

 Even though contaminated water is of extreme concern, one may argue that tainted water has always been part of the natural landscape in that region.
-Or, maybe, the cause is, indeed, fracking fluid—exactly as Fox describes.
-If fracking fluid, is it possible that in any of the instances, one or more of the many Halliburton trucks on the property could have spilled its contents on the ground?
-Have any of the people who have health problems, allegedly because of bad fracking jobs, sued the driller?
+Or, in contrast, one may believe that the cause is, indeed, fracking fluid—exactly as Fox describes.
+If fracking fluid, is it possible that in any of the instances, it came from somewhere besides the fracking process?
+Could one or more of the many Halliburton trucks on the property have spilled its contents on the ground?
+Have any of the people who claim health problems, allegedly because of bad fracking jobs, sued the driller?
 If so, are public records available which may prove valid accusations?
+Could the claimants instead have accepted payment for “acting according to a script”?

-Or, is it possible that in the last decade, when Fox filmed these experiences, other local causes were responsible for the toxic water?
+Or, if toxic water has been found, is it possible that in the last decade when Fox filmed these experiences, other local causes were responsible for the toxic water?
 Before rushing out to curtail production on vital resources, we must make sure we understand the situation.
-To be as effective as possible in curing a disease, it is always wise for a doctor to diagnose the problem correctly before applying remedies.
+We would be advised to demonstrate a comprehensive appraisal of the movie’s truth claims and to learn more about Fox’s background and ethical character before making decisions for the nation based on this.
+In fact, it is always wise for a qualified and educated doctor to diagnose your illness correctly before applying remedies, in order to be as effective as possible in curing your disease.

 In my opinion, Gasland provides inadequate evidence and certainly not enough samples to prove that fracking causes contaminated water sources.
 Using the medical metaphor, the FDA would not wish to approve the drug without adequate trial to prove its safety and effectiveness for the disease.
-In this case, it would be especially imprudent to simply stop the fracturing process and go back to buying oil for American use on the international market.
+In this case, it would be especially imprudent to simply stop the fracturing process and instead go back to buying oil to meet American demand on the international market.

 One recent EPA investigation of toxic water sources nationwide was performed from 2013 to 2015, looking for PFASs.
 Findings revealed that the drinking water of more than 16 million Americans is contaminated with these toxic chemicals, which can be traced to military and industrial sites.
 Reported in the Harvard Gazette (Feldscher, 2016), they collected more than 36,000 water samples from around the country, from